florencemezino/bookinner/READMEMS3.md

 4. Web Wireframes - [View]()

 ## Features
-* The website is structured in 4 pages : `Books`, `Dimensions`, `Experts`, `My InnerLab`.
+* The website is structured in 4 pages : `Books`, `Dimensions`, `Experts`, `My BookinnerLab`.
 * The website's pages and different features are responsive on all device sizes.
 * Each page features a responsive header with navigation bar and a conventional placing of logo (top left).
 * There is a footer with copyright information and social media links.

-reading list, rate books, and get personalized recommendations

 #### Books
 * The `Books` page features a special hero image.
 The purpose of this hero image element is to give maximum impact when opening the website.
-* There is a main heading in which you can read "Bookinner".
-The idea behind "Bookinner" is to reflect how reading books can impact someone inner self and contibute to their personnal development.
-* The sub heading is short, impactful and invite any users to invest time in reading. : "Become your best self"
-*
-*
+* There is a navigation bar with a logo and a hamburger menu for mobile.
+* A caroussel will allow to slide to different pages to access the different sections of the website.
+On each slidewe will have a catchy heading and a button to the related section of the website.
+* A section called Bookflix will present a selection of books upvoted by the community for the month.
+* A section will present new release books.

 #### Dimensions
 * The `Dimensions` page features 1 column wide for mobile devices, 2 columns wide for tablets and 4 columns wide for desktop.